nikhilreddy6547/random-battle-tooltip/README.md

 ------------------------------------------------------------------------

 Use of the tooltip on anything but a Rated/Unrated Random Battle will have no effect.
-Only one game should be open at any time to avoid confusing the tooltip.
 As time passes, this tooltip will become slightly outdated.
 Use at your own risk.

 How to install